 The Veterinary Surgeons’ Board constituted under the Veterinary Surgeons Act 1960.

-The Waste Authority established under the Waste Avoidance and Resources Recovery Act 2007.
+The Waste Authority established under the Waste Avoidance and Resource Recovery Act 2007.

 Any water board constituted under the Water Boards Act 1904 other than a water board constituted by the appointment of a local government to be the water board or a water board of which all of the members are elected.